-FOCUS AREA: Develop capacity of Arts and Culture Commissioners
+FOCUS AREA: Develop capactiy of Arts and Culture Commissioners

-YEAR ONE YEAR TWO YEAR THREE YEAR FOUR Beyond members Review the current Update as needed Identify Adopt job Cultivate Consider Consider relationships of the Arts the job description opportunities for description for membership and community measuring the efforts of the Arts and Culture with current and and Culture job description for of commissioners, commissioners to listening sessions, Commissioners. potential partners Commission. members of the including the role slide talks by gain professional ACC by adding Establish by inviting consider advisors Arts and Culture of advocate for local artists and development. up the number of or task force Commission. public art and the This could hours members recruitment representatives other interactivity Develop a include travel, put in, the types procedures when to periodic members who City's program. between should be involved spreadsheet Members should conferences, of expertise terms expire or conversations (see commissioners Constellation chart with information foster community and the larger public art tours in employed, etc. Commissioner in program leaves-including on p.
+YEAR ONE YEAR TWO YEAR THREE YEAR FOUR Beyond members Review the current Update as needed Adopt job Cultivate Consider Identify Consider opportunities for relationships of the Arts the job description description for membership and community measuring the Arts and Culture efforts of the with current and and Culture job description for of commissioners, commissioners to listening sessions, Commissioners. potential partners Commission. members of the including the role slide talks by gain professional ACC by adding Establish by inviting consider advisors Arts and Culture of advocate for local artists and development. up the number of or task force Commission. public art and the This could hours members recuritment representatives other interactivity Develop a include travel, put in, the types procedures when to periodic members who City's program. between of expertise should be involved spreadsheet Members should conferences, terms expire or conversations (see commissioners Constellation chart with information foster community public art tours in employed, etc. Commissioner in program and the larger leaves-including on p.
 21).
 Create development about the skills understanding community.
-This (such as program other cities, etc. and professional geographic an org chart and interests of and appreciation could be done oversight, policy development of each member. of public art, development, diversity expertise denoting roles and via cross-sector needed, cultural responsibilities for commissioners.
+This (such as program other cities, etc. and professional geographic an org chart and interests of and appreciation could be done oversight, policy each member. of public art, development, diversity expertise denoting roles and development of via cross-sector needed, cultural responsibilities for commissioners.
 Consider gaps and highlighting dialogues, or fundraising and Arts and Culture Consider utilizing how to fill them.
 Farqo's public art by focusing on diversity needed, communications).
-Establish a task collection and this etc. Be intentional Commission different methods one group or about seeking members, program to recruit expertise force to identify geographic area at plan [ongoing]. age, gender and staff, advisors, and be transparent and recruit new a time. cultural diversity. committees, and about the process. commissioners. existing partners.
+Establish a task collection and this etc. Be intentional Commission different methods one group or about seeking members, program to recruit expertise force to identify geographic area at plan [ongoing]. age, gender and staff, advisors, and be transparent and recruit new a time. cultural diversity. commitees, and about the process. commissioners. existing partners.